sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 ## 2.4.Access Controls on Repositories

 All documents (certificate policies and practices), published in the Repository are, and will be, for public information and access is freely available.
-Sectigo has logical and physical security control measures in place to prevent unauthorized modification of the Repository.
+Sectigo has security control measures in place to prevent unauthorized modification of the Repository.

 ## 2.5.Accuracy of Information